Kane scores twice as Blackhawks beat Stars 5-2

 But Chicago put it away on empty-net goals for Kane and Perlini after Bishop left for an extra skater.

-NOTES: D John Klingberg returned to the Dallas lineup after missing 18 games because of a broken left hand. ...
+NOTES: D John Klingberg returned to the Dallas lineup after missing 18 games because of a broken left hand.
+"My timing was a little bit off," he said. ...
 Stars F Jason Spezza (illness) missed his second straight game. ...
 Chicago D Connor Murphy caught an elbow and left with 2:52 to play.
+"He feels good now," Colliton said.

 UP NEXT